villano-lab/nrCascadeSim/paper/paper.md

 between steps is simulated as an exponentially-distributed random variable based on the state's half-life, and the angle is simulated as having a uniform distribution on the surface of a sphere.
 Cascade selection is weighted by isotope abundance and cross-section as well as the probability of the energy level.
-For existing levelfiles, energy levels are derived from \cite{Ge} for germanium and from \cite{Si} for Silicon.
+For existing levelfiles, energy levels are derived from [@Ge] for germanium and from \cite{Si} for Silicon.

 The above process models the recoil energies, and the output gives both the total recoil energy